ProGamerGov/dream-creator/README.md

 * `-jitter`: The amount of image jitter to use for preprocessing.
 Default is `32`.
 * `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
 If enabled, a lower learning rate should be used.
 * `-color_decorrelation`: Whether or not to use color decorrelation.
 Optionally provide a comma separated list of values for the color correlation matrix.
 * `-random_scale`: Whether or not to use random scaling.
-Optionally provide a comma separated list of values for scales to be selected from.
+Optionally provide a comma separated list of values for scales to be randomly selected from.
+* `-random_rotation`: Whether or not to use random rotations.
+Optionally provide a comma separated list of values for rotations to be randomly selected from.

 **Processing options:**
 * `-batch_size`: How many channel visualization images to create in each batch.
 Default is `10`.